 Most applicants have majored in art history as undergraduates.
 If you have not majored in art history, then we need to see at least 12 credits in art history on your transcript(s), and with excellent grades.

-One of the unique strengths of the Ph.D Program in Art History is that it attracts curators, and we welcome applicants who have practical experience in museums and galleries.
+One of the strengths of the Ph.D Program in Art History is that it attracts curators, and we welcome applicants who have practical experience in museums and galleries.
 However, this is not always equivalent to academic qualifications.
-Even if you have many years of experience within a museum or gallery, we still look for evidence of prospective students having an academic ability in art history (12 credits, either as an undergraduate, graduate, or non-matriculating student) in order to assess your potential for doctoral research.
+Even if you have many years of experience within a museum or gallery, we still look for evidence of academic ability in art history (12 credits, either as an undergraduate, graduate, or non-matriculated student) in order to assess your potential for doctoral research.
+This is why we always prefer to see letters of recommendation from academics rather than from a professional work context (museums, editorial, etc).

 Around eighty percent of students in the Ph.D Program in Art History are working within modern and contemporary art.
 We offer broad range of faculty who can be called upon as potential advisors.